Atanna128/HEDSPI-DICT/README.md

 # Dictionary
-> Easy to look for your book!
+> Its time for you to create your own dictionary and share with others

 ___
 ## Table of contents